The RSK is the first complete bamboo frame shelter kit to use standard relief tarpaulins.

 The RSK is a truly modular shelter.

 Four elevated units provide 40 square metres of covered space for a temporary classroom, washroom or reception.
-Larger number units could be used for temporary medical or isolation wards in the COVID-19 pandemic.
+Multiple units could be used for temporary medical or isolation wards in the COVID-19 pandemic.

 4 UNIT RSK